dresden-elektronik/openthread-r21/README.md

 # Flash Firmware via OpenOCD and GDB

-This Part describes how to flash the previously build rcp-firmware to evalBoard by using a OpenOCD compatible Debugging Tool.
+This Part describes how to flash the previously build rcp-firmware onto the samr21 ROM-Flash by using a OpenOCD compatible Debugging Tool.

 0. Install [OpenOCD](https://openocd.org/) (**This Step may be skipped on debian and fedora based Systems**, bootstrap.sh should install OpenOCD via apt or dnf )